 Progestin-only contraceptives

-Unlike CHCs, POCs have no effect on the quality or quantity of breast milk.8,9 Greater VTE risks are not expected with POCs because they do not affect contraception managementclotting factors.10 The CDC commissioned a systematic review of 47 studies to assess the effects of POCs when used by lactating women.11 The evidence failed to demonstrate adverse breastfeeding outcomes or health outcomes in infants whose mothers took POCs.
+Unlike CHCs, POCs have no effect on the quality or quantity of breast milk.8,9 Greater VTE risks are not expected with POCs because they do not affect clotting factors.10 The CDC commissioned a systematic review of 47 studies to assess the effects of POCs when used by lactating women.11 The evidence failed to demonstrate adverse breastfeeding outcomes or health outcomes in infants whose mothers took POCs.
 USMEC risk categories for lactating women who use POPs (those available in the United States contain norethindrone), DMPA, or the etonogestrel implant are 2 during postpartum days 1-29 and 1 for postpartum day 30 onward.1

 Discussions about contraceptive use by lactating women should consider each woman’s desire to breastfeed, her risk for breastfeeding difficulties, and her risk for unintended pregnancy.1 The following clarification was added to the 2016 USMEC regarding progestin-only methods: “Certain women might be at risk for breastfeeding difficulties, such as women with previous breastfeeding difficulties, certain medical conditions, and certain perinatal complications and those who deliver preterm.
-For these women, as for all women, discussions about contraception for breastfeeding women should include information about risks, benefits, and alternatives.”
+For these women, as for all women, discussions about contraception for breastfeeding women should include information about risks, benefits, and alternatives.”1

 The Academy of Breast-Feeding Medicine has a different take on the use of hormonal contraceptives in breastfeeding women.
 According to Clinical Protocol #13, HCPs should inform women that CHCs may decrease milk supply, especially in the early postpartum period.12 Hormonal methods should be discouraged in any of these settings: existing low milk supply or history of lactation failure, history of breast surgery, multiple births, preterm birth, or compromised health of mother and/or infant.